comp426-2022-fall/a99-team-17/docs/roles.md

 ## Review Manager
-This is who will review pull requests and merge or reject them and manage the related discussions.
+Mariana Perez will review pull requests and merge or reject them and manage the related discussions.

 ## Plan Manager
 This is who will keep an eye on the overall plan and keep the project tab/to-do list up to date.